leesegal95/computer-networking/Notes/chapter-2.md

 #### User Interaction: Cookies

-- HTTP GET/response interaction is statless -> once TCP connection is closed nothing is saved for remebered
+- HTTP GET/response interaction is statless -> once TCP connection is closed nothing is saved
 * Cookies: allow sites to keep track of users, allows us to maintain information from the previous session, creates a record that corresponds back to a users computer and browser
     - cookie are in the original browser thats used
     - use to maintain a state of the connection